msmriyaz/tech-articles/contact.md

   <h2 id="contributing">🤝 Contributing</h2>

-  <p>Interested in contributing to our documentation?
-We welcome your expertise!
-See our <a href="https://github.com/username/tech-articles/blob/main/CONTRIBUTING.md">contribution guidelines</a> to get started.</p>
+  <p>Interested in contributing to my documentation?
+Please <a href="https://github.com/msmriyaz/tech-articles/issues">reach out through GitHub issues</a> to discuss your ideas.</p>

   <h2 id="feature-requests">💡 Feature Requests</h2>

-  <p>Have ideas for new topics or improvements to our existing content?
-We'd love to hear them!
-Please submit feature requests through our <a href="https://github.com/username/tech-articles/issues">GitHub repository</a> with the label "enhancement."</p>
+  <p>Have ideas for new topics or improvements to my existing content or site?
+I'd love to hear them!
+Please submit feature requests through my <a href="https://github.com/msmriyaz/tech-articles/issues">GitHub repository</a> with the label "enhancement."</p>

   <hr>

-  <p>We aim to respond to all inquiries within 2 business days.
-Thank you for helping us improve our documentation! ✨</p>
+  <p>Thank you for helping me improve my documentation! ✨</p>
 </article>